-- Explain that this is a short exercise which aims to help participants to apply the model. - Suggest that participants complete the exercise and make some notes. - For the child they are considering, they should think about how this child is managing in terms of trust, managing feelings, self esteem, feeling effective/being co-operative and a sense of belonging to the school. - Suggest that participants look for positives as well as difficulties within each dimension.
+- Explain that this is a short exercise (about 10 minutes) which aims to help participants to apply the model. - Suggest that participants complete the exercise on their own and make some notes. - For the child they are considering, they should think about how this child is managing in terms of trust, managing feelings, self esteem, feeling effective/being co-operative and a sense of belonging to the school. - Suggest that participants look for positives as well as difficulties within each dimension.